Accurate and Efficient Structural Ensemble Generation of Macrocyclic Peptides using Internal Coordinate Diffusion: Background and Related Work

 \section{Background and Related Work}

 Our work builds on small-molecule conformer generation and protein structure modeling to create a framework for macrocycle conformers.
-Below, we briefly summarize related work. \paragraph{Physics and Heuristic-based Conformer Generation for Macrocycles} Physics-based and heuristic-based algorithms remain the state of the art for macrocycles and have required special considerations compared to drug-like small molecules due to ring-closing constraints.
-The open-source cheminformatics library RDKit leverages distance geometry algorithms for small-molecule conformer generation (ETKDG)~\citep{Riniker2015-kk}, with improved heuristic bounds for macrocycles (ETKDGv3)~\citep{Wang2020-ai, Wang2022-hb}.
-Similarly, commercial conformer generation algorithms such as OpenEye OMEGA~\citep{Hawkins2010-xq, Hawkins2012-aj} in \texttt{macrocycle} mode use a distance geometry algorithm based on 4D coordinate initialization to provide diverse conformers~\citep{Spellmeyer1997-wx}, as their torsion-driving approach is incompatible with ring closure.
+Below, we briefly summarize related work. \paragraph{Physics and Heuristics-based Conformer Generation for Macrocycles} Physics-based and heuristics-based algorithms remain the state of the art for macrocycles and have required special considerations compared to drug-like small molecules due to ring-closing constraints.
+The open-source cheminformatics library RDKit leverages distance geometry algorithms for small-molecule conformer generation (ETKDG)~\cite{Riniker2015-kk}, with improved heuristic bounds for macrocycles (ETKDGv3)~\cite{Wang2020-ai, Wang2022-hb}.
+Similarly, commercial software such as OpenEye OMEGA~\cite{Hawkins2010-xq, Hawkins2012-aj} in \texttt{macrocycle} mode uses a distance geometry algorithm based on 4D coordinate initialization to provide diverse conformers~\cite{Spellmeyer1997-wx}, as their torsion-driving approach is incompatible with ring closure.

-Similarly, low-mode~\citep{Kolossvary1996-mo,Kolossvry1999-rf} or Monte Carlo~\citep{Chang1989-fp} search methods combined with molecular dynamics have been found to be effective at sampling macrocycle conformations, particularly when combined with force field optimizations as demonstrated in Schr\"odinger's MacroModel~\citep{Watts2014-no} and Prime MCS~\citep{Sindhikara2017-te}.
+Similarly, low-mode~\cite{Kolossvary1996-mo,Kolossvry1999-rf} or Monte Carlo~\cite{Chang1989-fp} search methods combined with molecular dynamics have been found to be effective at sampling macrocycle conformations, particularly when combined with force field optimizations as demonstrated in Schr\"odinger's MacroModel~\cite{Watts2014-no} and Prime MCS~\cite{Sindhikara2017-te}.
 These approaches have been tuned with expert knowledge and torsional libraries to maximize agreement with observed experimental structures.
-The open-source CREST package~\citep{Pracht2020-ha} leverages iterative metadynamics with a genetic structure-crossing algorithm (iMTD-GC) to explore new geometries, and can be considered a gold-standard for generating diverse ensembles of drug-like molecules.
-In this work, we use the recently-published CREMP~\citep{grambow023cremp} dataset, containing high-quality, CREST-generated ensembles, representing over 31 million macrocycle geometries (see Section~\ref{experimental} and Appendix~\ref{app:dataset} for more details).
+The open-source CREST package~\cite{Pracht2020-ha,CREST2024} leverages multi-start iterative metadynamics with a genetic structure-crossing algorithm (iMTD-GC) to explore new geometries, and can be considered a gold-standard for generating diverse ensembles of drug-like molecules.
+In this work, we use the recently-published CREMP~\cite{grambow023cremp} dataset, containing high-quality, CREST-generated ensembles, representing over 31 million macrocycle geometries (see the \nameref{dataset} section and Supplementary Section~\ref{app:dataset} for more details).